-In what has become routine for students in Gantner Middle School’s 5th hour wood-working class, students found themselves without a teacher again on Wednesday when industrial arts instructor Marvin Haurbruch spent the entire afternoon on a reconnaissance mission along the school’s playground perimeter.
+In what has become routine during Gantner Middle School’s 5th hour wood-working class, students found themselves without a teacher again on Wednesday as industrial arts instructor Marvin Haurbruch spent the entire afternoon on a reconnaissance mission along the school’s playground perimeter.

-The teacher’s self-described “patrols,” performed while carrying a rifle and wearing military-grade night vision goggles, began when the local school board authorized arming teachers in the wake of recent school shootings.
+The teacher’s self-described patrols, carried out while wearing military-grade night vision goggles and a flak jacket, began after the local school board authorized arming teachers in the wake of school shootings.

 Spends Morning Hours In Bushes Outside Front Door

-“I usually take up position around 0600 hours in sector one,” he said, referring to the doors outside the media center in the front of the school.
-“From there, I vary my movements from day to day so as not to be predictable, but generally make my way thru the trees around the building to the cafeteria for a short break at 0800.”
+“I take up position around 0600 hours in sector one,” he said, referring to the doors outside the media center in the front of the school.
+“From there, I vary my movements so as not to be predictable, but generally make my way thru the trees around the building to the teachers lounge for a short break at 0800.”

-“From 0930 to 1100 hours, I question students and teachers in the hallways and verify their identities, and then make a full report to the commander at 1200 hours,” he said, referring to the school’s principal, Steven Jackson.
+“After some routine drills in the courtyard, I make a full report to the commander at 1300 hours,” he said, referring to Principal Jackson.

-Although told repeatedly by Principal Jackson that he needs to be in his classroom ready to instruct his students when the bell rings, Mr. Haurbruch has so far refused to break off his patrols.
+Although told repeatedly by the principal that he needs to be in his classroom to instruct his students, Mr. Haurbruch has continued his patrols full-time.

-“I keep my daily logs secured in this locked cabinet,” he said, motioning to a safe he installed next to the band saw in the industrial arts room.
+“My daily logs are in here,” he said, motioning to a safe installed next to the band saw in the industrial arts room.
 “They are stamped ‘Confidential – Eyes Only’ in case someone stumbles across them, but I’m the only one with the combination.
-And no one’s going to get that out of me, I can tell you that!”
+So they are very secure.”

 Termination Proceedings Complicated by Contract

-In the Clarktown School District, a teacher can be fired for non-performance of their duties if they have 14 unexcused absences from the classroom.
-However, since Mr. Haurbruch is technically on school grounds during the day, the process to replace him is unclear.
+While a teacher can be fired for 14 unexcused absences, Mr. Haurbruch is technically on school grounds during the day.

-“We sympathize with the school district wanting to get rid of a teacher who refuses to teach,” said union administrator Ty Wakefielder, “but the contract stipulates that the teacher can be dismissed only for ‘failing to attend school’ – and since this teacher is still on the property during school hours, he is not violating the terms of his contract.”
+“We sympathize with the district wanting to get rid of a teacher who refuses to teach,” said union administrator Ty Wakefielder, “but the contract states an employee can be dismissed only for ‘failing to attend school’ – so he can probably continue doing this indefinitely if he wants.”

 Planning To Purchase Rocket Launcher